 Determining the effect of marketing on a company’s growth is not black and white.
 There are many factors that combine to create a successful and growing business.
 However, without marketing a company gets very little, if any, promotion or exposure, meaning the chances of growth are slim to none.
 This is a well-known fact among marketers, evident in the amount of dollars successful corporations allocate toward sales and marketing every year.
-In 2016/17, MindBody, Salesforce, Bottomline Technologies, Tableau, Oracle and Johnson & Johnson all had marketing and sales budgets that were greater than 20% of revenue, some spending close to 50%!
+In 2017/18, MindBody, Salesforce, Bottomline Technologies, Tableau, and Oracle had marketing and sales budgets that were more than 20% of their revenue, some spending close to 50%!
 All of these companies also grew year-over-year.

 So, how does a company determine how much of their budget to spend on marketing?
 We decided to look at a handful of some of the most successful large and mid-sized companies across a range of industries to find out how much they allocate for marketing and what they get in return.